openconfig/public/doc/controller-card_poweroff.md

     **Response:**

-    The controller cards should never take PRIMARY/SECONDARY roles unless the configuration is fully loaded and processed.
-Hence, once the configuration is loaded, the card configured to be "POWER\_DISABLED" should shutdown.
+    Follow Rule#4 above.
 The only exception is when it is the only controller card in the chassis.
-In which case, Rule#5 above must be followed.
+In the latter case, Rule#5 above must be followed.

 8. Say we have a situation whereby, A dual controller card device is functional, secondary is powered off by changing power-admin-state to POWER\_DISABLED.
 Later, the PRIMARY card is removed and the system goes offline.
 If the device is rebooted (for example via externally removing and reapplying power ), what should happen?